How to Use Sketch and Inscription

 Written By Dennis Rodin

-Last updated About 7 hours ago
+Last updated 16 days ago

 The Sketch & Inscription step is where you enter the decedent's information and create a visual sketch of the monument.
 Think of it as your pen and paper drawing board, but digital.
 This step only appears for monument orders.